Project Background

 - To support conservation through environmental education for schools

-- To protect the natural environment through improved access to environmental education and thereby increased knowledge, understanding, awareness of environmental problems and solutions.
+- To protect the natural environment through improved access to environmental education and thereby increased knowledge, understanding, and awareness of environmental problems, and solutions.

 Visit the NaDEET website here